fushengstat/PolyGIM/README.md

 # PolyGIM
-Integrative Analysis of Individual-Level Data and Summary Statistics For Ploytomous Disease
+Integrative Analysis of Individual-Level Data and Summary Statistics For Polytomous Disease